Add to MyChemicals Print Friendly Page

 Reactivity

 Peroxides are good oxidizing agents.
-Organic compounds can ignite on contact with concentrated peroxides.
-Strongly reduced material such as sulfides, nitrides, and hydrides may react explosively with peroxides.
+Some organic compounds can ignite on contact with concentrated peroxides.
+Fully reduced material such as inorganic sulfides, nitrides, and hydrides may react explosively with peroxides.
 There are few chemical classes that do not at least produce heat when mixed with peroxides.
 Many produce explosions or generate gases (toxic and nontoxic).
-Generally, dilute solutions of peroxides (<70%) are safe, but the presence of a catalyst (often a transition metal such as cobalt, iron, manganese, nickel, or vanadium) as an impurity may even then cause rapid decomposition, a build-up of heat, and even an explosion.
+Generally, dilute solutions of peroxides (<70%) are safe, but the presence of a catalyst (often a transition metal such as cobalt, iron, manganese, nickel, or vanadium) as an impurity can cause rapid decomposition, a build-up of heat, and even an explosion.
 Solutions of peroxides often become explosive when evaporated to dryness or near-dryness.

 Toxicity